 Unfortunately, in March 1939, Lead Belly was arrested again in New York for stabbing a man, for which he served an eight-month sentence.
 After his release, Lead Belly appeared on two radio series — Folk Music of America and Back Where I Come From — and landed his own short weekly radio show.
 He also recorded an album called The Midnight Special and Other Southern Prison Songs before moving to the West Coast a few years later.

 While in Los Angeles, he signed with Capitol Records and finally began some serious recording.
 As he achieved success, Lead Belly developed health issues — namely, Lou Gehrig’s disease.
-He toured for a short period after the diagnosis, but the ALS caught up with him, and he died at the age of 61.
+He toured for a short period after the diagnosis, but the disease took its toll, and he died at the age of 61.

 Jim Crow Blues (1930)